-The first targeted was Cloudflare and explains that the RIAA is concerned that Y2Mate is “offering recordings which are owned by one or more of our member companies.
+The first target was Cloudflare which explains that the RIAA is concerned that Y2Mate is “offering recordings which are owned by one or more of our member companies.

 The RIAA’s letter to Cloudflare lists three URLs where allegedly-infringing tracks can be downloaded.
-The tracks are ‘Never’ by Heart and ‘Let Me Be The One’ by Exposé both 1985.
-The RIAA’s other letter to Cloudflare is for the 1989 release ‘Don’t Wanna Fall In Love’ by Jane Child.
+The tracks are ‘Never’ by Heart and ‘Let Me Be The One by Exposé both in 1985.
+The RIAA’s other letter to Cloudflare is for the 1989 release ‘Don’t Wanna Fall In Love by Jane Child.

 It’s not clear whether the RIAA has already sent Cloudflare a separate takedown notice.

 A letter to the company notes that if it was “merely meant to facilitate removal of the infringing material” and does not “suggest or imply” that the company can rely on its safe harbor protections under the DMCA.